 To state it simply, we need a circular economy in order to drastically decrease the amount of natural resources that we consume as well as the amount of waste that we generate.
 The less we create and buy products from non-renewable resources, the less harm we do to the Earth.
 This definitely needs to start with companies adopting more circular economic models and sustainable business practices.
 We still have our role to play, though.
-Taking the 8Rs of a Circular Economy in to mind, here’s how we can be more sustainable each and every day.
+Taking these 8Rs of a Circular Economy into mind, here’s how we as individuals can be more sustainable each and every day:

 The 8Rs of a Circular Economy

 The “Rs” started several years ago as a catchy way to remind everyone of how the circular economy could work for them.
 Over the years, the Rs have changed, and more have been added.
 Being an active participant in creating a circular economy has been broken down into easy-to-remember steps called the 6, 7, or 8Rs.
 Let’s examine them more closely:

 I believe that rethinking our every action will be the most transformative step in a sustainable lifestyle journey.
 We shouldn’t stick to the status quo, which is harming our planet.
 We must rethink how things are made, why things are made, how we buy things, how much we buy, how much manufacturers and businesses make, etc. This will help us understand our role and the economic and capitalistic role in pollution and climate change.
 When we rethink, we allow ourselves to grow.

 Read more: Minimalism – From Fear to Acceptance